-(v) Publication.
-At least fifteen days prior to any election in which any ordinance is to be submitted to the voters for approval or repeal, the City Clerk shall publish the full text of every such ordinance in a newspaper of general circulation in the City of Coral Gables.

-Conflicting ordinances.
-If two or more ordinances adopted or approved (vi) at the same election conflict in respect to any of their provisions, the provisions of said ordinances that do not conflict shall go into effect and, with regard to the provisions that do conflict, the provisions contained in the ordinance that receives the highest affirmative vote shall prevail.

-Signatures and Affidavits for Referendum and Recall Petitions.
-The (vii) signatures for referendum or recall petitions are not required to be appended to one paper; however, for each separate petition paper there shall be attached an affidavit of the petition circulator as provided by this Section.
-Each person who signs any such petition paper shall sign his or her name in ink or indelible pencil and shall indicate after their name his or her place of residence by street and number or other description sufficient to identify the place of residence.
-All such papers pertaining to any one ordinance shall have written or printed thereon the names and addresses of at least five City of Coral Gables' electors who shall be officially regarded as filing the petition.
+- (v) Publication.
+At least fifteen days prior to an election in which an ordinance is to be submitted to the voters for approval or repeal, the City Clerk shall publish the full text of every such ordinance in a newspaper of general circulation in the City of Coral Gables. - (vi) Conflicting ordinances.
+If two or more ordinances adopted or approved at the same election conflict with respect to any of their provisions, the provisions of said ordinances that do not conflict shall go into effect.
+With regard to the provisions that do conflict, the provisions contained in the ordinance that receives the highest affirmative vote shall prevail. - (vii) Signatures and Affidavits for Referendum and Recall Petitions.
+The signatures for referendum or recall petitions are not required to be appended to one paper; however, for each separate petition paper there shall be attached an affidavit of the petition circulator, as provided by this Section.
+Each person who signs such petition paper shall sign his name in ink or indelible pencil and shall indicate after their name his or her place of residence by street and number or other description sufficient to identify the place of residence.
+All such papers pertaining to one ordinance shall have written or printed thereon the names and addresses of at least five City of Coral Gables' electors who shall be officially regarded as filing the petition.
 The names and addresses of these five electors shall be provided on each paper accompanying any petition paper.
-Moreover, these five electors, who as a committee of the petitioners, shall be regarded as responsible for the circulation and filing of the petition.
-Furthermore, all referendum petition papers shall be filed in the office of the City Clerk as one instrument.
-The affidavit required to be attached to each referendum and recall petition shall substantially comport the following: with
+These five electors, as a committee of the petitioners, shall be regarded as responsible for the circulation and filing of the petition.
+All referendum petition papers shall be filed in the office of the City Clerk as one instrument.
+The affidavit required to be attached to each referendum and recall petition shall substantially comport with the following: